 Parks near Kilburn

 The parks in the area are fairly small.
 The main one is called the Kilburn Grange Park.
 The Paddington Recreation Ground is located just south of Kilburn and is also a great place for walks or jogging.
-The Regent’s Park is not located in the Kilburn area, but it is not far away.
+The Regent’s Park is not located in the Kilburn area, but it is not far away and it is also perfect place for relaxation.
 There you can enjoy both a nice walk or the ZSL London Zoo – the world’s oldest scientific zoo (opened in 1828).
 Keep in mind that there is also an open air theatre in the park.

-- Vibrant area with plenty of pubs in the north part of Kilburn;
+- Vibrant area with plenty of pubs in the northern part of Kilburn;

-- Good shopping facilities in the south part;
+- Good shopping facilities in the southern part;

 - Reasonable rent rates for its good location;